AishaEvering/RecipeDiscovery/README.md

 ### ☑️ DataCamp Portfilio

-If you'd like to see more of the projects I've completed on DataCamp, feel free to check out my (Datacamp Porfolio)[https://www.datacamp.com/portfolio/shovon3000g].
+If you'd like to see more of the projects I've completed on DataCamp, feel free to check out my [Datacamp Porfolio](https://www.datacamp.com/portfolio/shovon3000g).

 ## Author